naacl-org/naacl-hlt-2015/_posts/2015-04-23-best-paper-awards.md

 best student papers.
-The best paper awards were chosen by the best paper award committee which included Claire Cardie, Daniel Gildea, Daniel Marcu, Fernando Pereira and the program co-chairs: Joyce Chai and Anoop Sarkar who decided on the short list of nominees.
+The best paper awards were chosen by the best paper award committee which included Claire Cardie, Daniel Gildea, Daniel Marcu, Fernando Pereira and the program co-chairs: Joyce Chai and Anoop Sarkar who decided on the short list of nominees based on extensive input from the area chairs and the reviewer nominations in their review forms.

 ### Best papers at NAACL HLT 2015: